Mallinath-cs/Portfolio/Beginner_readme.md

 2. Just copy and paste the names (placeholder1, placeholder2) in the search input area for easy navigation

 ## *Navbar*
-- Your name "placeholder1"
+- Add your name "placeholder1"

 ## *Hero Section*
-- Your name "placeholder2"
+- Add Your name "placeholder2"
 (The below details are one below each other to the placeholder2 until placeholder5)
-- Your job role "placeholder3"
+- Add your job role "placeholder3"
-- Your job details "placeholder4" & "placeholder5"
+- Add your job details "placeholder4" & "placeholder5"
 - Add your GitHub link "palceholder6"
 - Add your Linkedin link "placeholder7"
 - Add your email like this: